 Let’s start with what is a bias strip.
 A bias strip is a piece of fabric cut at a predetermined width that is cut at a 45 degree angle to the straight of grain.

-What’s straight of grain?
+What’s straight grain?
 Fabrics are made by tightly weaving threads in two directions called the warp and weft.
-The important part to remember is that the selvage, or bottom edge of the fabric that generally includes the fabric designer and manufacturer contains the warp threads and runs along the straight of grain.
+The important part to remember is that the selvage, or bottom edge of the fabric that generally includes the fabric designer and manufacturer contains the warp threads and runs along the straight of grain or straight edge of the fabric.
 This is the lengthwise grain.
 Across the straight of grain, the warp threads woven from selvedge to selvedge make the width of the fabric or cross grain.
 Most quilters cottons are 45″ wide; upholstery fabric is generally 54″ wide.

 Woven fabrics on the straight of grain are generally not stretchy (unless they contain spandex or other stretchy materials).
 Quilting cotton fabrics generally don’t stretch.